-In Holiday Hate Crime, Vandals Turn Arizona Family's Menorah Display into Swastika
+UPDATE: Arrests Made in Holiday Hate Crime; Vandals Turned Arizona Family's Menorah Display into Swastika

-Chandler resident Naomi Ellis and her family say someone turned their menorah display into a swastika on Thursday night or early Friday morning.
+Chandler resident Naomi Ellis and her family say someone turned their menorah display into a swastika in December. four arrests were made late last week.

 Naomi Ellis via Facebook

 UPDATE: Chandler said Friday they have arrested four suspects, 19-year-old Clive Jamar Wilson and three juveniles, in this vandalism incident.